Chip-Biscuit/Spider-Man-the-Movie-Game-2002-PC-Fix/README.md

 Credit to Elisha Riedlinger for the base wrapper and ThirteenAG.

-Samuel Grossman - xidi used to get controllers working
+Samuel Grossman - xidi used to get controllers working in start-up-crash-with-controller-fix.zip

 Brought to you by Fix Enhancers - https://fixenhancers.wixsite.com/fix-enhancers